esm7/obsidian-rtl/README.md

 Alternatively, you should see a text direction status bar item that will toggle the document direction when clicked.

+## Canvas Support

+The plugin provides full direction support in the Canvas core plugin, with the following caveats:

+- A canvas card of an existing note gets the direction set for the note (or the default direction).
+  - To change a card's direction you'd need to open the corresponding note, change its direction and reopen the canvas.
+  - This might be improved in future versions if many users ask for it.
+- A canvas card with no associated file will always be with the default direction (LTR/RTL/Auto) and there's no way to change that.
+  - Hopefully future versions of Obsidian will provide a full API for Canvas which will allow saving metadata for a card without a note.

 ## Support the Development

 If you want to support the development of this plugin, please consider to [buy me a coffee](https://www.buymeacoffee.com/esm7).